Asymptotics for M-type smoothing splines with non-smooth objective functions: Real data example: urban air pollution in Italy

-For a better understanding of the discrepancy between these estimates, figure \ref{fig:1} also includes a color and shape coding of the weights produced by the Huber estimator.
+For a better understanding of the discrepancy between these estimates, figure~\ref{fig:SMSP1} also includes a color and shape coding of the weights $\psi(r_i)/r_i$ produced by the Huber estimator.
+Here, $r_i$ stands for the ith residual, i.e., $r_i = y_i - \widehat{f}(t_i)$, $i=1, \ldots, n$.
 These weights demonstrate the usefulness of M-estimators with bounded score functions: while the least-squares estimator assigns equal weight to all observations and is thus unduly influenced by outliers, robust M-estimators significantly downweight observations sufficiently far from the center of the data resulting in resistant estimates.
 These atypical observations produce large residuals, which in turn allow for their detection.
 We may think of numerous examples in economics, medicine and other fields where resistant estimation combined with the possibility of outlier detection can be similarly useful.

+Lastly, to examine the characteristics of the conditional distributions of the gases given the temperature, one may wish to obtain nonparametric estimates of the conditional quantiles.
+Figure \ref{fig:SMSP2} presents quantile smoothing spline estimates for the 10th, 30th, 50th, 70th and 90th percentiles.
+The estimates serve to confirm the extreme heavy-tailedness of the conditional distributions for medium and medium-low temperatures, casting doubt on the suitability of the least-squares estimator.